microsoft/tensorwatch/README.md

 # Welcome to TensorWatch

-TensorWatch is a debugging and visualization tool designed for deep learning and reinforcement learning from Microsoft Research.
-It works in Jupyter Notebook to show real-time visualizations of your machine learning training and perform several other key visualizations of your models and data.
+TensorWatch is a debugging and visualization tool designed for data science, deep learning and reinforcement learning from Microsoft Research.
+It works in Jupyter Notebook to show real-time visualizations of your machine learning training and perform several other key analysis tasks for your models and data.

-TensorWatch is designed to be flexible and extensible so you can even build your own custom visualizations, UIs, and dashboards.
-Besides traditional what-you-see-is-what-you-log approach, it also has a unique capability to execute arbitrary queries against your live ML training process, return a stream as a result of the query and view this stream using your choice of a visualizer (we call this [Lazy Logging Mode](#lazy-logging-mode])).
+TensorWatch is designed to be flexible and extensible so you can also build your own custom visualizations, UIs, and dashboards.
+Besides traditional "what-you-see-is-what-you-log" approach, it also has a unique capability to execute arbitrary queries against your live ML training process, return a stream as a result of the query and view this stream using your choice of a visualizer (we call this [Lazy Logging Mode](#lazy-logging-mode])).

 TensorWatch is under heavy development with a goal of providing a platform for debugging machine learning in one easy to use, extensible, and hackable package.